Kosmosaik/ClickToGetLoot/docs/ProgressCrawl-grade-system-technical-summary.md

 ## 2) Where Grade Lives

 ### 2.1 Spawn-time: Grade belongs to the **source instance**
-When zone content is generated, each spawned instance (entity/node/poi/location) gets a baseline grade.
+When zone content is generated, each spawned instance (entity/node/poi/location) gets a baseline grade (a minimum and maximum grade range).

 Examples:
-- A spawned Rabbit instance has `grade = F4`.
+- A spawned Rabbit instance has `starting grade = F4, maximum grade = F9`.
-- A spawned Oak Tree node has `grade = E1`.
+- A spawned Oak Tree node has `starting grade = E1, maximum grade = E7`.
-- A Stash POI has `grade = D0` (optional depending on design).
+- A Stash POI has `starting grade = D0, maximum grade = D9`
+- This is randomized but based on weights depending on zone difficulty.
+Lesser difficulty = lower tier, but with a tiny chance of either rolling a high starting grade or just increase the range by increasing maximum range.

 **Important:** Grade should be deterministic per instance if the game is using deterministic zone seeding.